GLOSSARY of Printed Circuit Design and Manufacturing

 (IPC Home Page) J K L

-laser photoplotter (also "laser plotter") A photoplotter which simulates a vector photoplotter by using software to create a raster image of the individual objects in a CAD database, then plotting the image as a series of lines of dots at very fine resolution.
+laser photoplotter (also "laser plotter") A photoplotter which simulates a vector photoplotter by using software to create a raster image of the individual objects in a CAD file, then plotting the image as a series of lines of dots at very fine resolution.
 A laser photoplotter is capable of more accurate and consistent plots than a vector photoplotter.